lchan752/samplecode-backend/docs/index.rst

 Welcome to todolist's documentation!
 ====================================

-Example of using Sphinx for project's documentation
+Example of using Sphinx for project's documentation.
+Testing Updates

 ..  toctree::
-    :glob:
-    :hidden:

-    *
+    install
+    diagrams
+    api